GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 #This should show the domain is Federated with Office 365
 ```
 * Open _ADFS Management_ and set authentication method to only certificate authentication under _Authentication Policies_

-* For large organizations, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on the member server in the domain:
+* For large organizations, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on a member server in the domain  on the domain controller to configure and start synchronization from on premise AD to the O365 cloud.
 * For small organizations or small directories, download and install [Azure AD Connect for Synchronization](http://go.microsoft.com/fwlink/?LinkId=615771) on the domain controller to configure and start synchronization from on premise AD to the O365 cloud.

-#####Firewall rules
+#####Firewall
-1. Allow Inbound to ADFS TCP 443 & 49443
+1. Configure firewall to Allow Inbound to ADFS TCP 443 & 49443

+#####Group policy enforcement updates
 1. Move all ADFS servers into ADFS OU in _Active Directory Users and Computers_

-#####Group updates
 1. From an Administrator command prompt, run `gpupdate /force` on the ADFS server.